textilemakerspace/textilemakerspace.github.io/src/tutorials/brother-kh940-ayab.md

 ## Casting on

-Using the numbered guide at the front of the machine, pull 60 needles (30 on each side of the center 0) to position B. Look on either side of the needle bed to see the guide that shows where position B is.
+Using the numbered guide at the front of the machine, pull the correct number of needles to position B. (The correct number of needles is 5-10 more than what AYAB shows as the start and stop needles.)
+Look on either side of the needle bed to see the guide that shows where position B is.
 If you want to knit a wider piece, you can pull down more needles, but usually you should try to make it even on both sides of the center 0.

 ![Pulling down 60 needles for setting up KH-940](/assets/images/tutorial_kh94060needles.jpg)